SesquipedalianDefenestrator/rpi_temp_monitor/README.md

 ### Reading the sensors
 For the DS18B20, you'll have to add a line in /boot/config.txt to enable 1-wire:
 `dtoverlay=w1-gpio`
-This defaults to GPIO4 (pin 7), but you can also specify:
+This defaults to GPIO4 (pin 7), but you can also specify a different one:
 `dtoverlay=w1-gpio,gpiopin=24`
-Then load the w1-gpio and w1-therm modules (with modprobe, then put them in /etc/modules for future boots) Then you can scrape the file at /sys/devices/w1_bus_master1/<id>>/w1_slave to get the data.
+Then load the w1-gpio and w1-therm modules (with modprobe, then put them in /etc/modules for future boots).
+Then you can scrape the file at /sys/devices/w1_bus_master1/28-<id>/w1_slave to get the data.
+The second line output will end with something like `t=27352`, which means 27.352C.

-For the DHT22, it's a bit simpler:  Use the Adafruit_DHT22 library in Python to get the temperature and humidity data.
+For the DHT22, it's a bit simpler:  Use the Adafruit_DHT22 library in Python to get the temperature (in degrees C) and relative humidity data.
 No separate kernel modules or boot parameters.

 ### Viewing the data
 This assumes you've already got some sort of internet set up for the RPI, whether hard-wired ethernet, wifi, or directly via something like a "4G hat".